lajohnston/zest/README.md

-#SMSSpec
+# SMSSpec

 ## What is it?
-SMSSpec is a unit test/spec runner for use with Sega Master System/WLA DX assembler.
+SMSSpec is a unit test/spec runner for use with the Sega Master System/WLA DX assembler.
 Utilising the WLA DX macro features, it provides a high-level syntax so you can feed routines with fixed inputs and assert their output.

 ## Why?
 Pinpointing bugs in assembly code can be very time consuming, so the TDD mantra 'Debugging sucks.
 Testing rocks' applies extremely well here.